In 2012, the Interleague schedule meant that the Yankees also played a series there. This season, they will not.

 During the Game.
 You do not need to fear wearing your Met gear to Nationals Park.
 Despite the boisterousness of Washington fans when they watch their NFL Redskins and soccer's D.C.
 United, there’s a far more relaxed atmosphere at Nats games.

-That could, of course, be due to the fact that, until last season, you had to be over 70 to remember when a Washington baseball team was in a Pennant race.
+That could, of course, be due to the fact that, until 2012, you had to be over 70 to remember when a Washington baseball team was in a Pennant race.
 Just as George Washington was said to be “First in war, first in peace, and first in the hearts of his countrymen,” Washington the city was long said to be "First in war, first in peace, and last in the American League."
 The old Senators finished 1 game behind the Detroit Tigers in 1945, and that was basically their only Pennant race after 1933.
 The new Senators had just 1 winning season, a 4th-place finish in 1969.
 That being the Vietnam War era, it was said that Washington was now “Last in war, last in peace, and last in the American League.

-It remains to be seen what Washington fans will do when passion for a winning baseball team is unleashed over more than one season -- let's wait until they put together a 2nd all-year-old run before we start considering the current Nats to be "for real" and last year to not have been a fluke -- but you still probably wouldn’t have to worry about your safety.
+It remains to be seen what Washington fans will do when passion for a winning baseball team is unleashed over more than one season -- let's wait until they put together a 2nd all-year-long run before we start considering the current Nats to be "for real" and 2012 to not have been a fluke -- but you still probably wouldn’t have to worry about your safety.
 When the Redskins were winning, their fans were really loud, but they didn’t really give anybody outside of Dallas Cowboys fans a hard time, unless provoked (and New York Giants and Philadelphia Eagles fans, a short trip down I-95 or Amtrak, have been known to do that).
 Nor do the current, Alexander Ovechkin-led, Washington Capitals generate much ire: Their fans don’t much like the Philadelphia Flyers and Pittsburgh Penguins, but, as their 2011, '12 and '13 Playoff series with the Rangers proved, they generally leave fans of the 3 New York Tri-State Area teams alone.